 What I had now was a story that traced the changing status of women.
 It finally made sense to me, as the recipient, a woman of the next generation.
 I had been trying to grasp the anomalies of the 50s, 60s and 70s working environment for a New Zealand air hostess and now I could see a way to tell the stories of these women.– Director Brita McVeigh after discovering the 1987 book Human Rights Commission vs. Air New Zealand Ltd.: A Story of Sex Discrimination.

-The original title song ‘Pretty Things’, is by Flight of the Conchords (Bret Mckenzie, Jemaine Clement)
+Title song 'Pretty Things' by Flight of the Conchords (Bret Mckenzie, Jemaine Clement)